hirak99/dupefi/README.md

   (i.e. is a hardlink) and doesn't take up additional space.
 * **-v**: Verbose.

-Please run `duphunter --help` to display all args.
+Please run `dupefi --help` to display all args.